 This S'mores Pumpkin Roll has a delicious marshmallow filling and is topped with chocolate and marshmallows.
 The s'mores twist to the classic pumpkin roll is so easy and delicious.

+You all know how much I love baking, right?
 Well, I love coming up with fun twists to original desserts.
 But not everyone shares my passion around here.
 Oh, they like to eat these treats, but boy, do I get some looks.

-The look this time was “How could you even mess with the traditional pumpkin roll?”
-Sadly I got this look from my in-laws, my husband, and my son.
-BUT it didn't stop them from all enjoying a slice…and admitting that it was good!
+A few years ago everyone couldn't believe that I messed with the traditional pumpkin roll.
+I got the look from my in-laws, my husband, and my son.
+BUT it didn't stop them from all enjoying a slice, and then admitting that it was good!

 Haha!
 That's not going to stop me from doing more different desserts.
 I'm on a roll here!
 LOL!
-Pun intended 🙂
+Pun intended.

 Since summer is stilling hanging on with humidity levels up high, I decided to transform the traditional pumpkin roll into a fun "fall kicks summer's butt out of here" dessert.

 Yes, you can say it.
 I am officially obsessed with putting chocolate and marshmallow into everything.